christinerose/gibbr.org/blog/network_layer_mobility/index.md

 As mentioned at the start, see the [dissertation](../../resources/diss.pdf) on which this blog was based for a bit more nuance, and a lot more detail.

-If you spot any errors or have any questions feel free to get in touch at [ryan@gibb.xyz](mailto:ryan@gibb.xyz).
+If you spot any errors or have any questions feel free to get in touch at [ryan@gibbr.org](mailto:ryan@gibbr.org).